 The spectra reduced with the spec2d pipeline are provided on an air wavelength scale.
-We converted the wavelengths from air to vacuum following a formula of \citet{Greisen+06} that is the same as one adopted by the International Union of Geodesy and Geophysics General Assembly (1999)\footnote{\url{http://www.iugg.org/assemblies/1999birmingham/1999crendus.pdf}}.
+We converted the wavelengths from air to vacuum following a formula of \citet{Greisen+06}, which is the same as that adopted by the International Union of Geodesy and Geophysics General Assembly (1999)\footnote{\url{http://www.iugg.org/assemblies/1999birmingham/1999crendus.pdf}}.